-CKAN will use the returned schema to decide which configuration options can be edited during runtime (using ckan.logic.action.update.config_option_update()) and to validate them before storing them schema (dictionary) - a dictionary mapping runtime-editable configuration option keys to lists of validator and converter functions to be applied to those keys a dictionary mapping runtime-editable configuration option keys to lists of validator and converter functions to be applied to those keys class ckan.plugins.interfaces.IActions
+CKAN will use the returned schema to decide which configuration options can be edited during runtime (using ckan.logic.action.update.config\option\update()) and to validate them before storing them.

-Defaults to ckan.logic.schema.default_update_configuration_schema(), which will be passed to all extensions implementing this method, which can add or remove runtime-editable config options to it.
+Defaults to ckan.logic.schema.default\update\configuration\schema(), which will be passed to all extensions implementing this method, which can add or remove runtime-editable config options to it.